AayushGrg333/ThoughtFlare-Blogging-Application/README.md

 ## Features
 - User authentication (register, login)
 - Create, edit, and delete blog posts
-- Comment on posts
-- Responsive design for mobile and desktop

 ## Technologies Used
 - **Node.js**: JavaScript runtime for building server-side applications.